 Miscellaneous ACM – Miscellaneous material that is ACM in a facility, including a school building.

-Miscellaneous material – Interior building material on structural components, structural members or fixtures, such as floor and ceiling tiles, and does not include surfacing material or thermal system insulation.
+Miscellaneous Material – Interior building material on structural components, structural members or fixtures, such as floor and ceiling tiles, but does not include surfacing material or thermal system insulation.

-NIOSH – The National Institute of Occupational Safety and Health
+NIOSH – The National Institute of Occupational Safety and Health.

-NIST – The National Institute of Standards and Technology
+NIST – The National Institute of Standards and Technology.

 Nonfriable – Material which when dry may not be crumbled, pulverized, or reduced to powder by hand pressure.

-Nonfriable Asbestos Containing Material – Any material containing more than 1 percent asbestos as determined using the method specified in or EPA 600/R-93/116 Polarized Light Microscopy that, when dry, cannot be crumbled, pulverized, or reduced to powder by hand pressure.

-Non-Friable Asbestos-Containing Materials (Non-Friable ACM) – Means materials used in the construction of facilities or structures which contain asbestos bound by a matrix which cannot, when dry, be crumbled, pulverized, or reduced to powder by hand pressure.
-The class of non-friable asbestos-containing building materials typically includes, but is not limited to: asbestos cement pipe, sheathing siding and shingles; vinyl asbestos building materials, such as floor tiles; and asphaltic asbestos building materials, including asphaltic asbestos shingles and felts.
+Non-Friable Asbestos-Containing Materials (Non-Friable ACM) – Means materials used in the construction of facilities or structures which contain more than 1 percent asbestos bound by a matrix which cannot, when dry, be crumbled, pulverized, or reduced to powder by hand pressure.
+The class of non-friable asbestos-containing materials that typically includes, but is not limited to: asbestos cement pipe; sheathing siding and shingles; vinyl asbestos building materials, such as floor tiles; and asphaltic asbestos building materials, including asphaltic asbestos shingles and felts.

 Operations and Maintenance (O&M) Program – A formulated plan of training, cleaning, work practices, and surveillance to maintain asbestos-containing materials (ACM) within facilities in good condition.
 The goal is to minimize exposure of all building occupants to asbestos fibers.
 To accomplish this objective, an O&M program includes work practices to: